 Hyungsoo Kim

-Professional Profile
+Professional Biography

 I have been fortunate to be surrounded by many passionate master’s and doctoral students.
-Their research interests are debt in young adults, cross-cultural differences in retirement planning, or extension program effect on personal financial and health literacy and so on, which are all imperative for family and consumers.
+Their research interests are debt in young adults, cross-cultural differences in retirement planning, extension program effect on personal financial and health literacy and so on, which are all imperative for family and consumers.
 Personal messages that I share with graduate students include having strong passion for their research topics, working hard, and having great communication.
 Intelligence has a normal distribution and is not the only factor for meaningful research outcomes and successful academic careers.

 Course Instruction